-Once your application for enrollment at Weimar Institute has been accepted, you will be sent confirmation via email and postal letter (if your address is within the U.S.) along with the name and contact information for your academic advisor.
-You are strongly encouraged to contact him/her with your contact information and to keep him/her apprised of your plans.
+Once your application for enrollment at Weimar Institute has been reviewed by the Admissions Committee you will hear regarding your admissions decision via email.
+If you have been accepted you will be sent confirmation via email and postal letter (if your address is within the U.S.).